A Brief History of Sri Lanka

 Dutch Colonialism in Sri Lanka

 In 1636 King Rajasinha of Kandy turned to the Dutch for help.
 (The power of Portugal was declining while Dutch power was increasing.)
 In 1637 he received Dutch envoys.
 In 1638 the Portuguese invaded again but they were crushed at the battle of Gannoruwa.
-Afterward the Dutch agreed to capture the Portuguese-held ports on the Sri Lankan coast in return for their expenses.
+Afterward, the Dutch agreed to capture the Portuguese-held ports on the Sri Lankan coast in return for their expenses.

 Between 1638 and 1640 the Dutch captured certain ports but they held onto them instead of giving them to Kandy, claiming their expenses had not been paid.
 The Dutch and Portuguese made peace in 1640 but war resumed in 1652.
-Once again the kingdom of Kandy formed an alliance with the Dutch.
+Once again the kingdom of Kandy allied with the Dutch.
 This time the Dutch attacked Colombo and they captured it in 1656.
 However, they refused to hand it over to Kandy.
 Instead, they pushed inland.
 In 1658 they captured Jaffna.
 That was the end of Portuguese rule in Sri Lanka.

 The Dutch extended their rule and in 1665 they captured Trincomalee on the east coast.
 Kandy remained independent and continued to exist uneasily beside the Dutch colony until 1760 when war broke out between them.
 The Dutch won the war and they forced Kandy to accept a humiliating treaty.
-Kandy was forced to recognize Dutch sovereignty over n the Sri Lankan coastline, even those parts that formerly belonged to Kandy, to a depth of 4 Sinhalese miles.
+Kandy was forced to recognize Dutch sovereignty over all the Sri Lankan coastline, even those parts that formerly belonged to Kandy, to a depth of 4 Sinhalese miles.

 British Colonialism in Sri Lanka (Ceylon)